 The request form should include patient demographic data, the duration of symptoms, whether surgery is palliative or curative, details of previous histology or pathology reports and the core clinical data items (see section 4).
-Clinical TNM stage is useful as the final T coding for early carcinomas may be determined by vocal cord mobility or fixation.13 A history of previous radiotherapy or chemotherapy should be included as this may influence the interpretation of the histological changes and should prompt a comment on the extent of any response to treatment.
+Clinical TNM stage is useful for correlation with pathological findings.
+A history of previous radiotherapy or chemotherapy should be included as this may influence the interpretation of the histological changes and should prompt a comment on the extent of any response to treatment.
 The request form should provide the opportunity for surgeons to provide annotated diagrams of specimens, either as free-hand drawings or on standard diagrams (see Appendix C).
 Copies of reports that are sent to the Cancer Registries should include the patient's address if possible.